COSI-Lab/auth/README.md

 # COSI auth

-We officially declare defeat against SSSD, OpenLDAP, GSS-API, FreeIPA, Heimdal, MIT krb5, and all their ilk.
+We officially admit defeat against SSSD, OpenLDAP, GSS-API, FreeIPA, Heimdal, MIT krb5, and all their ilk.

 We maintain that the basics of the Linux auth stack are simple enough to target directly.